 New and renewing members will be asked to select a membership category (Professional, Student, or Retired) before they select their annual gross income range (in USD equivalent).
 As you will see in Table 1, dues rates increase as annual gross income increases, regardless of the category selected.
 To respect your income privacy, SCB will not confirm the income level you select, but we ask that members utilize this honor system in a way that reflects validity.
 Members in developing countries will still receive complimentary access to Conservation Biology and Biological Conservation.

 You will notice a slight increase in the membership dues structure to help our organization keep up with inflation (SCB has not had a dues change in more than 7 years).
 However, Table 1 also identifies significant discount incentives for multi-year renewals and provides a new Lifetime membership that offers a long-term cost-saving option.
-We have also added a new Emeritus membership that provides a free membership to those individuals who have been an SCB member for 30 contiguous years.

 You will have the opportunity to renew at the current rate into July 2018 and will see more about the dues structure change and new member benefits, such as online communities, a membership directory, and expertise database, in our upcoming monthly newsletters and social media posts.
 To distribute this information as transparently and widely as possible, please feel free to share this information with other current and expired SCB members.